kevin-ewing/city_blender_scripting/README.md

 # City Blender Scripting

-This is a small collection of the work I have done in my spring 2022 semester in my Animation Studio Independent study.
-This semester I tasked myself with independently learning blenders python API, and exploring generative/procedural art.
+City Blender Scripting is a collection of the work I have done in my Spring 2022 semester in my Animation Studio Independent Study.
+This semester I tasked myself with learning Blender's python API.
+To do this I would explore my interest in generative and procedural art.
 This was my first project.
-I hope you enjoy the artwork either the sample renders or by exploring the generation yourself.
+I hope you enjoy the artwork: either the sample renders, or by exploring image generation yourself.

 ---